 - There is usually one entrance and a separate exit for all buildings.

 - The buildings of the university are locked even during the day.
 Access is possible with the HSMW-Card.

-- Wearing a face mask is obligatory in the buildings.
-Masks are to be put on before entering the buildings and hands are to be disinfected immediately after entering, disinfection products are available in the entrance areas.
+- Wearing a medical mask (surgical mask or FFP2 mask) is obligatory on the whole campus.
+Wearing a community mask is considered sufficient.
+Masks are to be put on before entry and hands are to be disinfected immediately after entering the buildings, disinfection products are available in the entrance areas.

 - A minimum distance of 1.5 meters to the next person must be maintained in the buildings.